 Most clothes dryers have two vents inside, at the back.
 The vent on the left is called the “Heat Inlet Grille.”
 This component distributes heat evenly, prevents overheating, and allows heat into the “Drum” or main compartment.

 The vent on the right is known as the “Outlet Grille.”
 Its primary function is to exhaust air out, remove moisture and lint, and maintain airflow.
 Together, each vent helps dry your clothes, safely and effectively.

 The process of pushing hot air through the heat inlet grille makes it similar to an exhaust system.
 It allows the heat to both enter the machine through the inlet grille and exit through the outlet all while drying your clothes.
 Thus, the burn-like residue leftover from this process are caused by a number of things:

 - Heat traveling through the vent

 Fortunately, these are all minor issues and are common in most dryers.
-The burn residue is not a fire hazard itself because it is a product of the dryer being used.
-The heat, color from your clothes and normal use all discolor the grille making it look burnt.
+The burnt residue is not a fire hazard itself because it is a product of the dryer being in use.
+The heat, color from your clothes, and normal use all discolor the grille making it look burnt.